Deep Bite Treatment

 Invisalign

 Invisalign is an effective treatment to correct a deep bite.
-It works by using a series of clear, removable aligners to slowly reposition the teeth.
+It uses a series of clear, removable aligners to slowly reposition the teeth.
 These aligners apply controlled force to shift the upper and lower teeth into the correct bite alignment over time.
-Regular adjustments ensure the deep bite is corrected, resulting in improved dental function and aesthetics.
+Regular adjustments ensure the deep bite is corrected, improving dental function and aesthetics.
 To learn more about Invisalign, see Invisalign Clear Braces.

 Traditional Braces

 Traditional braces are a common treatment to fix a deep bite.
-Your orthodontist will place the metal brackets to teeth and connect them with wires.
+Your orthodontist will place the metal brackets on the teeth and connect them with wires.
 These braces apply consistent pressure on the teeth, gradually repositioning them to achieve a proper bite alignment.
-Your orthodontist adjusts the braces periodically to achieve the desired correction of the deep bite.
+Your orthodontist adjusts the braces periodically to achieve the desired deep bite correction.
 To learn more about metal braces, see Types of Dental Braces.

 Palatal Expander

-A palatal expander is a custom made orthodontic appliance that can address a deep bite.
+A palatal expander is a custom orthodontic appliance that addresses a deep bite.
 It works by gently widening the upper jaw’s arch.
-By gradually increasing the space between the upper teeth, the expander will help correct the bite alignment over time.
-This will reduce the deep bite issue and allowing for better dental occlusion.
+The expander will help correct the bite alignment over time by gradually increasing the space between the upper teeth.
+This will reduce the deep bite issue and allow for better dental occlusion.
 To learn more about a palatal expander, see Orthodontic Appliances.

-In general, treating deep bite is done in three main phases.
+Generally, we treat a deep bite in three main phases.
 The first phase of treatment is moving the upper, lower, or both sets of teeth into the supporting jawbone.
-Next, the side and back teeth are extended to open the bite and create space for teeth to shift.
+Next, we extend the side and back teeth to open the bite and create space for the teeth to shift.
 Lastly, we will shift the upper teeth backward and the bottom teeth forward to have the teeth meet properly for an optimal bite.

-After deep bite is treated patients are able to care for their smiles much more effectively.
-Patients’ smiles are also much healthier and function better than if a deep bite is left untreated.
-Treating deep bites also reduces patients’ risk of teeth grinding and enamel damage.
+After treating a deep bite, patients can care for their smiles more effectively.
+Patients’ smiles are much healthier and function better than if a deep bite is left untreated.
+Treating deep bites reduces patients’ risk of teeth grinding and enamel damage.

 Preventing Orthodontic Relapse

 Orthodontic relapse occurs when teeth start shifting back to their original position after orthodontic treatment is complete.
-In many cases, after treatment is complete we give patients retainers to wear to prevent relapse.
+In many cases, after treatment is complete, we give patients retainers to wear to prevent relapse.
 We always schedule our patients for follow-up appointments after treatment to check in on the success of their treatment.
-We do our best to prevent orthodontic relapse using a variety of methods in our office.
-In the event that relapse does occur, we catch it early and are able to correct it.
+We do our best to prevent orthodontic relapse using various methods in our office.
+If relapse does occur, we catch it early and can correct it.

 Deep Bite FAQs

-Do you have further questions about deep bite and how it can be treated?
+Do you have further questions about deep bite treatment?
 Continue reading to learn more and find answers to frequently asked questions in our office.

 Can you fix a deep bite with Invisalign?

 Yes, Invisalign aligners can fix a deep bite.
-Invisalign aligners are typically used to treat minor tooth alignment issues, however, clear aligners can address a variety of bite issues if caught early and addressed in a timely manner.
+Invisalign aligners typically treat minor tooth alignment issues.
+However, clear aligners can address various bite issues if caught early and addressed promptly.
 Invisalign is also a discrete form of treatment that helps to align teeth quickly.

-What happens if a deep bite is not treated?
+What happens if you don’t treat a deep bite?

-If a deep bite is not treated a patient’s lower teeth may become damaged.
-Over time the top teeth may wear down on the lower teeth.
+A patient’s lower teeth may become damaged if a deep bite is not treated.
+Over time, the top teeth may wear down on the lower teeth.
 This can also cause canker sores and ulcers in a patient’s mouth.
 Deep bite may also make digestion difficult for some patients as their teeth are not properly aligned to chew food properly.

 How do orthodontists fix deep bites?

 In general, fixing a deep bite is a three-step process.
 The first step is to move the lower and upper teeth into their supportive bones.
-Then an appliance or braces is used to elongate the back teeth to open up the bite.
-This makes room for the front teeth to be corrected and to shift into place.
+Then, an appliance or braces elongate the back teeth to open up the bite.
+This corrects the front teeth and allows them to shift into place.
 Each phase of treatment typically takes a few months to complete.

-To diagnose your deep bite, your orthodontist will do a visual exam of your teeth.
+To diagnose your deep bite, your orthodontist will visually examine your teeth.
 You will also need dental X-rays and a bite assessment completed to get a good idea of the extent of your deep bite.
-Then your orthodontist can suggest the best treatment option for you.
+Then, your orthodontist can suggest the best treatment option for you.

 How long will it take to fix my deep bite?

 The length of your treatment will depend on the severity of your deep bite.
-Once your orthodontist examines your bite, does the assessment, and looks at your X-rays, he can choose the best treatment.
+Once your orthodontist examines your bite and assesses and examines your X-rays, he can choose the best treatment.
 A typical treatment for a deep bite can range from several months to a few years.

 Find Treatment For A Deep Bite in Flower Mound, TX

-Even though we highly suggest early intervention, a deep bite can be addressed at any age.
+Even though we highly suggest early intervention, we can address a deep bite at any age.
 For more information on how to treat a deep bite, visit our trusted team at Flower Mound Orthodontics.
-Dr. Sankey is a trusted orthodontist with a reputation of creating beautiful straight smiles in Lewisville and is dedicated to helping you improve the health of your smile.
+Dr. Sankey is a trusted orthodontist with a reputation for creating beautiful straight smiles in Lewisville and is dedicated to helping you improve the health of your smile.
 To schedule a consultation, call 972.833.8212 or request an appointment online.